The Western Australian Universities’ Foundation Program has been specially designed to meet the needs of international students.

 The Chemistry elective subject equips students with the knowledge, understanding and opportunity to investigate properties and reactions of materials.
 Theories and models are used to describe, explain and make predictions about chemical systems, structures and properties.
 Students recognise hazards and make informed, balanced decisions about chemical use and sustainable resource management.
 Investigations and laboratory activities develop an appreciation of the need for precision, critical analysis and informed decision making.This subject prepares students to be responsible and efficient users of specialised chemical products and processes at home or in the workplace.
 It also enables students to relate chemistry to other sciences, including biology, geology, medicine, molecular biology and agriculture, and prepares them for further study in the sciences.

-The Computer Science elective subject builds on the core principles, concepts and skills of Digital Technologies.
+The Computer Science elective subject builds on the core principles, concepts and skills of Digital Technologies, which is taught in the WA curriculum up to Year 10 level.
 Students utilise and enhance established analysis and algorithm design skills to create innovative digital solutions to real-world problems.
 In the process, students develop computational, algorithmic and systems thinking skills which can be successfully applied to problems across domains outside Information Technology.
 In addition to the development of software, the essential concepts of networking, data management and cyber security are explored.
 With the vast amounts of data collected in our increasingly digital world, especially in the information-intensive business and scientific disciplines, data management is becoming essential.
 Similarly, with more and more devices connecting to the internet, cyber security is a major issue for society and the world continues to look for new, young experts to emerge in this field.Python is the prescribed programming language for Computer Science.

 Economics investigates the choices which all people, groups and societies face as they attempt to resolve the ongoing problem of satisfying their unlimited wants with limited resources.
 Economics aims to understand and analyse the allocation, utilisation and distribution of scarce resources that determine our wealth and wellbeing.
 Economics develops the knowledge, reasoning and interpretation skills that form an important component of understanding individual, business and government behaviour at the local, national and global levels.
 The Economics elective subject develops reasoning, logical thinking and interpretation skills demanded by the world of work, business and government.
 Economic literacy developed through this subject enables students to actively participate in economic and financial decision-making, which promotes individual and societal wealth and wellbeing.
 The emphasis of the subject is on the Australian economy.